-Laurie A. Churchill has served as our Vice President and General Counsel since 2014.
-Ms. Churchill joined us in 2012 as Director of Legal Affairs.
+Laurie A. Churchill has served as our Senior Vice President and General Counsel since 2016.
+Ms. Churchill joined us in 2012 as Director of Legal Affairs and was promoted to Vice President and General Counsel in 2014.
 Prior to joining LeMaitre Vascular, Ms. Churchill served as Assistant General Counsel of Avid Technology, Inc. from 2011 to 2012.
 From 1999 to 2011, she was an attorney with Ropes & Gray, LLP.
 Ms. Churchill received a B.A. in English Education from the University of North Carolina at Chapel Hill and a J.D. from New York University School of Law.